-Generic competences as defined in the Eurobachelor® framework
+Generic competences as defined in the EUROBACHELOR[®] framework

 - The capacity to apply knowledge in practice, in particular problem-solving competences, relating to both qualitative and quantitative information. - Numeracy and calculation skills, including such aspects as error analysis, order-of-magnitude estimations, and correct use of units. - Information-management competences, in relation to primary and secondary information sources, including information retrieval through on-line computer searches. - Ability to analyse material and synthesise concepts. - The capacity to adapt to new situations and to make decisions. - Information-technology skills such as word-processing and spreadsheet use, data-logging and storage, subject-related use of the Internet. - Skills in planning and time management. - Interpersonal skills, relating to the ability to interact with other people and to engage in team-working. - Communication competences, covering both written and oral communication, in one of the major European languages (English, German, Italian, French, Spanish) as well as in the language of the home country. - Study competences needed for continuing professional development.
-These will include in particular the ability to work autonomously. - Ethical commitment
+These will include in particular the ability to work autonomously. - Ethical commitment.

-Accepted by ECTNA Administrative Council, September 2006 Original discussion paper written by T. N. Mitchell (Dortmund, DE)

-Modified by the augmented chemistry Tuning group, April 2006

-Approved by the ECTNA General Assembly, Vienna, April 2006
+Version: October 2011: Replaces all earlier versions.

+The core of the document was accepted by the ECTNA Administrative Council, September 2006, original discussion paper written by T. N. Mitchell (Dortmund, DE), modified by the augmented chemistry Tuning group, April 2006 and approved by the ECTNA General Assembly, Vienna, April 2006.
+The present document was formulated in 2010 to stress the need for industry oriented second cycle HEI graduates.
+The document was accepted by the ECTN-A Administrative council on October 10, 2011.